Plumsail/forms-docs/SharePoint/designer/form-sets.rst

  :local:
  :depth: 1

-Form Sets allow you to design additional forms for SharePoint List or Library - for example, forms for a specific user or group.
+Form sets allow you to design additional forms for SharePoint - for example, forms for a specific user or group.

 |pic1|

 .. |pic1| image:: ../images/designer/form-sets/designer-form-sets-addFormSet.png
-   :alt: Form Sets UI
+   :alt: Form sets UI

 You can select currently active Form Set in an upper right corner, in the drop-down.
-Default Form Set is what all users see if they are not redirected.
+Default Form Set is what all users see if they are not redirected to a custom one.

-Add new Form Set by clicking **+ sign** next to the currently selected Form Set.
-Clicking Pen Icon allows you to edit properties of the currently selected Form Set.
+Add new Form Set by clicking the **+ sign** next to the currently selected Form Set.
+Clicking the Pen Icon allows you to edit properties of the currently selected Form Set.
 Trash bin icon allows you to delete a Form Set.
-After creating a Form Set, do not forget to save every form you plan to use or it might be missing.
+After creating a Form Set, do not forget to save every form you plan to use, such as New, Edit or Display form, or it might be missing.

 .. _designer-azurerouting: